DRVR1/Random-Navigator/readme.md

 4) there will be generated a file called "randomsites.txt" that has a list of all the links displayed inside the before listed sites.

+(alternatively, you can just type your links into randomsites.txt if you want to omit scrapping)

 5) configure the time settings in resources/config.py

 6) execute: python main.py